JetBrains/Qodana/topics/before-running-qodana.md

 [//]: # (title: Prepare your project)

-When %product% runs on your project, it tries to figure out the build system and project structure by itself.
+When %instance% runs on your project, it tries to figure out the build system and project structure by itself.
-If %product% cannot figure out the project structure, it will run the inspections nevertheless, but some inspections may report that they cannot find classes, packages, files or cannot resolve references.
-In these cases, %product% needs a bit of help.
+If %instance% cannot figure out the project structure, it will run the inspections nevertheless, but some inspections may report that they cannot find classes, packages, files or cannot resolve references.
+In these cases, %instance% needs a bit of help.
 Typical actions to prepare the project for Qodana are:

 * Install third-party packages or libraries